maelvalais/instr/instr_shell.md

   A shell specialized for interpreting commands
 - Bash
   one of the many command-line shells
+- `tty`: Teletype, meaning interactive terminal, as opposed to tty-less/headless terminal.
+- `pty`: pseudo-teletype is a tty that does not directly talk to a end-user terminal but instead talks to another terminal.
+Most terminal emulators such as iTerm2, xterm... use a pty instead of a tty.

 What happens when I want to launch some bourne-shell commands: